 Potential Drawbacks: Can be expensive, more difficult to apply properly

 Now that you know the difference between these products, you can make the right decision for the job at hand.
-I’ts easy to get overwhelmed when walking down the auto care isle, since there are just an abundance of bottles and containers.
+It’s easy to get overwhelmed when walking down the auto care aisle, since there is an abundance of bottles and containers.
 Brands tend to market very different products in a very similar manner, with a lot of overlap in what they are claiming each can do – which can be confusing.

-At the end of the day, it’s really about selecting the right products you need achieve the affect you’re looking for (or deal with the types of paint imperfections you may have).
-Do you prefer a mirror like shine over a smooth, natural look?
+At the end of the day, it’s really about selecting the right products you need to achieve the effect you’re looking for (or deal with the types of paint imperfections you may have).
+Do you prefer a mirror-like shine over a smooth, natural look?
 My recommendation is to try a few of these products out, knowing what each is capable of doing.